-- Students planning to pursue a bachelor of science degree in nursing are advised to talk to their advisor about taking MTH 240 instead of MTH 126. - CPR certification (American Heart Association, "BLS for the Health Care Provider") is required prior to NUR 115. - For approved humanities/fine arts electives, see the list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) provided in the General Education section of the College Catalog under Curriculum Planning and Design. - NUR 246 must be taken after successful completion of NUR 247. - Students having an unrestricted license as an LPN in Virginia will receive 5 credits by able for NUR 111.
+- Students planning to pursue a bachelor of science degree in nursing are advised to talk to their advisor about taking MTH 240 instead of MTH 126. - CPR certification (American Heart Association, "BLS for the Health Care Provider") is required prior to NUR 115. - CSC 155 can be taken to meet this requirement. - For approved humanities/fine arts electives, see the list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) provided in the General Education section of the College Catalog under Curriculum Planning and Design. - NUR 246 must be taken after successful completion of NUR 247. - Students having an unrestricted license as an LPN in Virginia will receive 5 credits by able for NUR 111.